jaco-uoeo/jaco-uoeo.github.io/pdp/README.md

 2. What distracted me most often?
 3. Is my 2-hour routine working, or do I need to adjust?
 4. What’s one small experiment I can try next month?
+5. Have I used what I’ve learned in practical or real-world contexts?

 [Back](/)